kublaj/docs-7/docs.md

 Modules provide independent functionality for Simpla, but aren't used directly by the user to create dynamic content.

 ### [`sm-module-save`][module-save]
-Contains the UI and logic that requests all elements save their data back to the API.
+Contains the UI and logic that request all elements save their data back to the API.

 ### [`sm-module-login`][module-login]
 Contains the UI and logic to log a user in when entering edit mode.